-- 1. The Parties affirm their respective obligations arising from their commitments under GATS with respect to the entry and temporary stay of contractual services suppliers.
+1. The Parties affirm their respec tive obligations a arising from their commitments u ınder GATS with respect to the entry and te mporary stay of contractual servic es suppliers.

-- 2. Each Party shall allow the supply of services into its territory by contractual services suppliers of the other Party, subject to the conditions specified in paragraph 3 and any reservations listed in Appendix 8-A-3 to Annex 8-A (The Union's Schedule of Specific Commitments) and Appendix 8-B-2 to Annex 8-B (Viet Nam's Schedule of Specific Commitments), respectively, for the following sectors or sub-sectors:

-- (a) architectural services;
+2. Each Party shall allow the supply of services into its territory by contractors. ıal services suppliers of the other Party, subject to the conditions specified in paragraph 3 and l any reservations listed in Appendix 8-A-3 of Annex 8-A (The Union's Schedule of S pecific Commitments) and Appendix 8-B-2 of Annex 8-B (Viet Nam's Schedule of Spec ific Commitments), respectively, for the following sectors or sub-sectors: (a) architectural services;

-- (b) urban planning and landscape architecture services;
+- urban planning and landscape architecture services; (b)

-- (c) engineering services;
+- engineering services; (c)

 - (d) integrated engineering services;

 - (e) computer and related services;

-- (f) higher education services (only privately funded services);
+- higher education services (only privately funded services); (f)

-- (g) foreign language training; and

-- (h) environmental services.

-- 3. The commitments undertaken by the Parties are subject to the following